• Skip to primary navigation

 Instructions

-• Pre heat waffle iron.
+• Pre heat your waffle iron according to manufactures instructions.

 • Serve waffles hot with maple syrup and fresh berries.